jamesdsmyth/firebase-v3-react-redux/README.md

 This is a walkthrough of how I managed to get Firebase v3 to play nice with React and Redux.
 This is a simple approach that involves dispatching an action once the data from Firebase has been received.
 This in turn passes the Firebase data to a reducer, creating a new state which will then update the view automatically due to React's way of dealing with life cycles.

-### Setting up Firebase
+### Setting up Firebase in your project

 Adding the below code to the base of your `<body>` above any other JavaScript references in your `index.html` will initialise the call to the Firebase database.
-Just for ease for the demo, I have setup some dummy data in the database.

 ```html
 <script src="https://www.gstatic.com/firebasejs/3.1.0/firebase.js"></script>